TomGB/convert-relationships-to-matrix/README.md

 ### input

-save input file as `input.csv` in this directory
+Save the form output as `input.csv` in this directory

-Format must be a CSV

-header must contain people's names contained within square brackets e.g. `[Tom Banister]`
+The header must contain people's names contained within square brackets e.g. `[Tom Banister]`

-rows must contain a phrase matching the weightingMap (found in `parseInput.js`) or the text `This is me`
+Rows must contain a phrase matching the weightingMap (found in `parseInput.js`) or the text `This is me`

 ### Use

+Once the `input.csv` is in place then run

+`node run.js` in the cli

-`node run.js` generates a file named `matrix.csv` and `attributes.csv`
+This generates a file named `matrix.csv` and `attributes.csv`

+`matrix.csv` contains the averaged weights between each pair of individules

+`attributes.csv` contains the sum of the relationships for that person